-Sufferers often don’t drink and eat enough and may, as a result, have nutritional deficiencies and health problems.
+Sufferers often don't drink and eat enough and may, as a result, have nutritional deficiencies and health problems.
 They will, then, need nutritional supplements to maintain health.
 Some children and even teens refuse to eat solid foods.
-Their condition can disrupt family harmony and such children can even experience isolation by their peers.
-Bed-wetting, nightmares, refusal to sleep alone and other behavioural issues start cropping up, as a result.
+Their condition can disrupt family harmony and such children can even experience isolation from their peers.
+Bed-wetting, nightmares, refusal to sleep alone and other behavioral issues start cropping up, as a result.

 Drugs and medication may tackle only the symptoms, but they are sure to have side effects.
 So, medication should be administered judiciously.
-A recent study in the US concluded that 90% of children on medication for behavioural problems didn’t require them at all!
+A recent study in the US concluded that 90% of children on medication for behavioral problems didn't require them at all!
 Even in cases where medication is necessary, it will not address the patterns of thinking that are actually related to the core of the problem.
 Remember, every case is different because the patterns of thought and triggers of fear are different for every individual.
 Therefore, only a mental health professional can assist a child exhibiting symptoms of cibophobia.